oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * `NODEMGR_JAVA_OPTIONS` : Java options for starting Node Manager instance.
 * `NODEMGR_MEM_ARGS` : JVM memory arguments for starting Node Manager instance.

+Note:_ The `USER_MEM_ARGS` environment variable defaults to `-Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
+It can be explicitly set to another value in your domain resource YAML file using the `env` attribute under the `serverPod` configuration.

 The following behavior occurs depending on whether or not `NODEMGR_JAVA_OPTIONS` and `NODEMGR_MEM_ARGS` are defined:

 * If `NODEMGR_JAVA_OPTIONS` is not defined and `JAVA_OPTIONS` is defined, then the `JAVA_OPTIONS` value will be applied to the Node Manager instance.